Understanding Physical Dynamics with Counterfactual World Modeling: Method

 \section{Method}

-In this section we discuss in generality the three core concepts of CWM (as originally introduced in \cite{bear2023unifying}): (a) pre-training with temporal-factored masked prediction, (b) counterfactual predictions via sampling actions, and (c) counterfactual queries for extracting structures.
+We discuss in generality the three concepts of CWM by climbing Pearl’s Ladder of Causation \cite{goldberg2019book}: (1) temporally-factored masked predictor for learning associations, (2) prompting as interventions and (3) structure extractions using counterfactuals.
 We will discuss the application of CWM to physical dynamics understanding in Section \ref{experiment}.